TheGeekyM/caching-queries/README.md

      composer require geeky/query-cache-builder

-2- Set up a custom Cache Driver.
+2- Add a custom Cache Driver.
 We're doing this so that we don't mess with any existing Cache logic you might already be using.
 In `~/config/cache.php` add below cache stores array :

 ```
 Note: you can use what you want of cache drivers.